cameronpresley/blog/docs/articles/posts/finding-bugs-shuffle-with-property-based-testing.md

   - toc
 ---

-# Some Title Goes Here
+# Testing Non Deterministic Code - Debugging Shuffle with Property Based Testing

 ## Background

-Now that I've gotten a handle on my work situations, I've been focusing my time to complete working on my [upcoming Functional Blackjack course](../../courses.md#learn-functional-typescript-by-building-blackjack).
+Now that I've gotten a handle on my work situation, I've been focusing my time to complete work on my [upcoming Functional Blackjack course](../../courses.md#learn-functional-typescript-by-building-blackjack).
 I've gotten the business rules implemented so I've been playing some games to make sure everything is working the way I'd expect.

 For example, here's what the UI looks like for when the game is dealt out.